SasView/sasview/src/sas/qtgui/Utilities/MuMag/media/mumag_help.rst

 behind this has been published `here <https://doi.org/10.1107/S1600576722005349>`_.

-Given some scattering curve recorded at different applied field intensities, :math:`I(q, H)`, MuMag will break the down these curves into two (in the case of parallel magnetic fields) and three, components ( for perpendicular fields relative to the beam).
+Given some scattering curve recorded at different applied field intensities, :math:`I(q, H)`, MuMag will break down these curves into two (in the case of parallel magnetic fields) and three, components ( for perpendicular fields relative to the beam).
 In the perpendicular case, the resulting linear decomposition has the following form: